Indian giant squirrel

 The Indian giant squirrel or Malabar giant squirrel (Ratufa indica) is a large multi-coloured tree squirrel species endemic to forests and woodlands in India.
 It is a diurnal, arboreal, and mainly herbivorous squirrel.

 Distribution and habitat

-This species is endemic to India, with main sections of its distribution in the Western Ghats, Eastern Ghats and Satpura Range as far north as Madhya Pradesh (approximately 22° N).
+This species is endemic to India, with sections of its distribution in the Western Ghats, Eastern Ghats and Satpura Range as far north as Madhya Pradesh (approximately 22° N).
 It is found at altitudes of 180-2300 m in tropical deciduous, semi-deciduous (where often utilizing denser riparian growth), and moist evergreen forests and woodlands.
 In general, its distribution is fragmented because it is intolerant of habitat degradation.
 The Indian giant squirrel generally nests in taller trees with a mean height of 11 m (±3 m SD) in order to avoid predators.

 Description

 The Indian giant squirrel is one of the largest squirrels, with a head–and–body length of 25-50 cm, a tail that is about the same or somewhat longer, and a weight of 1.5-2 kg, although rarely up to 3 kg.
 Average for both sexes is about 36 cm in head–and–body length, 45 cm in tail length and 1.7-1.8 kg in weight.

 It has a conspicuous one-, two-, or three-toned colour scheme.
 The colours involved can be whitish, creamy-beige, buff, tan, rust, reddish-maroon, brown, dark seal brown, or black.
 The underparts and the front legs are usually cream coloured, and the head can be brown or beige, and there is a distinctive white spot between the ears.
 Otherwise the colours depend on the subspecies.